clewisdavis/The-Joy-of-React/course-notes.md

 - Now, in addition to the ball, it now has a bomb.
 If the bomb is clicked, we want to show a 'lose' message.
 - The problem with the started code, clicking on either the item, the ball or bomb, it shows the 'lose' message.

-- You mission, if you choose it, it to fix the code so that i thows the right message depending on which item is clicked.
+- You mission, if you choose it, it to fix the code so that i throws the right message depending on which item is clicked.

 - AC's
   - When the user clicks the ball, a winning message should be shown.